-The perspective and input of internal and external stakeholders have been taken into account in defining and implementing the Remuneration Policy.
-In the last years the Group has given increasing importance to the recommendations on remuneration expressed by proxy advisors and investors, pursuing a path of continuous improvement, which led to obtaining an excellent level of AGM's approval on the 2023 Remuneration Policy, with 99.10% of favourable votes.
+Throughout the year, the perspective and input of major internal and external stakeholders have been taken into account in defining and implementing the Remuneration Policy.
+In the last years the Group has given increasing importance to the dialogue and the discussion with proxy advisors and investors and to the recommendations on remuneration they express, pursuing a path of continuous improvement, which led to obtaining an excellent level of AGM's approval on the 2024 Remuneration Policy, with 98.72% of favourable votes.
+The Group highly values dialogue with stakeholders and shareholders and considers their inputs of great importance in shaping future remuneration policies.